-You are certified for life once you attain the CPHR, but the recertification process implied you were only granted the CPHR for another three years.
-With an annual reporting process, CPHRs are instead committed to growing their competence and professional capabilities on an annual basis in order to maintain the CPHR.
+You are certified for life once you attain the CPHR designation.
+With an annual reporting process, CPHRs demonstrate their commitment to growing their competence and professional capabilities in order to maintain the CPHR designation.

-With the move to a simplified annual reporting process, we have moved the log to an online system which can be accessed through your member profile at hrmam.org.
+The online reporting system can be accessed through your member profile at cphrmb.ca.
 Adding your activities is now easier than ever.
 For a step by step tutorial on how to add your activities to the online log, click here.

 Earning CPD Hours